NicholasRaynes/NicholasRaynes/README.md

 - 🤝 I’m looking to collaborate on **Java and C# programming projects, as well as web development projects (HTML, CSS, Javascript).**

-- 🎨 Passionate about creating digital art, specifically in 8-Bit landscapes and urban environments.
+- 🎨 Passionate about creating digital art, specifically pixelated landscapes and environments.

 - ⭐ Goal for Summer 2022: Create and deploy a personal portfolio website, to showcase my digital art.